 Each and every week, whenever quarterback Russell Wilson throws a touchdown pass, the elite pass-catching unit has something up their sleeves.
 It’s always fascinating to watch and they did it again on Monday Night Football.

-Late in the third quarter, Wilson found wide receiver David Moore for a 60-yard touchdown to open the game up against the Minnesota Vikings.
+Late in the third quarter in December 2019, Wilson found wide receiver David Moore for a 60-yard touchdown to open the game up against the Minnesota Vikings.
 It was a key play in the game at CenturyLink Field, no doubt, but what came next was straight out of a 1980s music video.
 Literally.

 With the entire MNF world watching ESPN, Moore, Tyler Lockett, Jaron Brown and rookie DK Metcalf busted out the dance for New Edition’s “If It Isn’t Love” and social media went nuts.